Carmelo-DiTomasso/personal-site/PLAN.md

 - Each phase (or phase subset) maps to a GitHub **Milestone**.
 - Every GitHub Issue belongs to **exactly one milestone**.
 - Milestones are kept small (typically 5–15 issues).
-- A milestone is “done” when its Definition of Done is satisfied and all issues are closed.
+- A milestone is "done" when its Definition of Done is satisfied and all issues are closed.

 ### Sprints